edgecomllc/eupf/README.md

 5G core uses network virtualized functions (NVF) to provide connectivity and services.
 Control and user plane separation (CUPS) is important architecture enhancement that separates control plane and user plane insde 5G core.
-User plane function (UPF) is the "decapsulating and routing" function that decapsulates user plane traffic from GTPS transport protocol (GTP) and route it to the public data network or local network via the best available path.
+User plane function (UPF) is the "decapsulating and routing" function that extracts user plane traffic from GPRS tunneling protocol (GTP) and route it to the public data network or local network via the best available path.

 ## UPF features